-The examination board draws up a list of examiners.
+The Examination Board draws up a list of examiners.
 In general, the person with primary responsibility for the education will also have primary responsibility for the assessment of the course results.
-The examination board uses the following criteria:
+The Examination Board uses the following criteria:

-- 1. Examination authority is grated to members of the UT's permanent or temporary staff (lecturers, senior lecturers, professors, teachers) who have met the education qualification requirements and are involved in the programme. - 2.
-The authorization is limited to the disciplines in which the staff members are recognised as experts. - 3.
-The authorization is limited to the next-lowest education level following the level at which the examiner has been educated. - 4.
-Staff members from partner universities also have examination authorization, provided that they meet the aforementioned requirements. - 5.
-In all other cases, the examination board will decide to grant someone examination authorization.
-This decision will mention the authorization's period of validity and the discipline. - 6.
-As a general rule, PhD and post-doc students must have assisted in the examination of a similar examination unit at least twice before they may be granted examination authorization for that unit.
+- 1) Examination authority is grated to members of the UT's permanent or temporary staff (lecturers, senior lecturers, professors, teachers) who have met the education qualification requirements and are involved in the programme. - 2) The authorization is limited to the disciplines in which the staff members are recognised as experts. - 3) The authorization is limited to the next-lowest education level following the level at which the examiner has been educated. - 4) Staff members from partner universities also have examination authorization, provided that they meet the aforementioned requirements. - 5) In all other cases, the Examination Board will decide to grant someone examination authorization.
+This decision will mention the authorization's period of validity and the discipline. - 6) As a general rule, PhD and post-doc students must have assisted in the examination of a similar examination unit at least twice before they may be granted examination authorization for that unit.

 Rule 3.
-Principles of the examination board
+Principles of the Examination Board

-- 1. For all organisational matters pertaining study programmes, the nominal programming of the education takes precedence.
-The regulations for examination stimulate studying in cohorts and attempt to prevent any study delays that would disrupt the programmatic order of the study programmes. - 2.
-The examination board has the right to derogate from the education and examination regulations in certain cases in which the education and examination regulations explicitly grant this right.
-The examination board asks study advisers for advice regarding any decisions that concern individual students.
+- For all organisational matters pertaining study programmes, the nominal programming of the education takes precedence.
+The regulations for examination stimulate studying in cohorts and attempt to prevent any study delays that would disrupt the programmatic order of the study programmes. - 2) The Examination Board has the right to derogate from the education and examination regulations in certain cases in which the education and examination regulations explicitly grant this right.
+The Examination Board asks study advisers for advice regarding any decisions that concern individual students.
 Any information provided by the student in question will be treated confidentially.
 The student's study plan and any known causes of their study delay will be taken into account.

-- 3. Regarding the situations referenced in paragraph 2 above, the following applies: - a.
-If a student is seen as promising (pace of study at least 75% of nominal), the examination board will consider whether their decision will contribute to the student's ability to complete their master programme in two years; - b.
-If the student has incurred a significant study delay (pace of study between 50% and 75% of nominal), the examination board will consider whether there are sufficient reasons to assume that based on the student's study plan and their most recent results their decision will prevent the student's pace of study from dropping any further; - c.
-If the student is seen as disadvantaged (pace of study equal to or lower than 50% of nominal), the examination board will consider whether their decision will improve the chance that the student will soon reconsider their study choice or the chance that the student successfully completes this programme.
+- 3) Regarding the situations referenced in paragraph 2, the following applies: - a.
+If a student is seen as promising (pace of study at least 0.75), the Examination Board will consider whether their decision will contribute to the student's ability to complete their master programme in two years; - b.
+If the student has incurred a significant study delay (pace of study between 0,5 and 0,75), the Examination Board will consider whether there are sufficient reasons to assume that based on the student's study plan and their most recent results their decision will prevent the student's pace of study from dropping any further; - c.
+If the student is seen as disadvantaged (pace of study equal to or lower than 0,5), the Examination Board will consider whether their decision will improve the chance that the student will soon reconsider their study choice or the chance that the student successfully completes this programme.